tttapa/Control-Surface/doxygen/pages/Basics.md

 - The actual address, like the MIDI note number or the MIDI Control Change controller number, a number between 0 and 127
 - The MIDI Channel, between channel 1 and channel 16
-- The MIDI USB Cable Number, a number between 0 and 15
+- The MIDI USB Cable Number, between cable 1 and cable 16

 The MIDI USB Cable Number is only used on boards that have support for multiple virtual MIDI cables over a single USB connection.
 As far as I know, only